ClimateCodeFoundation/zontem/README.md

  - inhomogeneity.
 Other analyses may have a step that adjusts or rejects inhomogeneous records.
-ZONTEM does not perform such a step (but it is possible to use the adjusted version of GHCN-M as input).
+ZONTEM does not perform such a step (but usually uses the adjusted version of GHCN-M as input).